codeskyblue/gohttpserver/README.md

 # show the app.plist content
 ```

+If your ghs running behide nginx server and have https configed. plistproxy will be disabled automaticly.

 ### Upload with CURL
 For example, upload a file named `foo.txt` to directory `somedir`